-In 2010 the Cavaliers racked up a program-record 51 wins and won the ACC Coastal Division championship as well as a regional championship.
+In 2010 the Cavaliers racked up 51 wins and won the ACC Coastal Division championship as well as a regional championship.
 Virginia also earned the program's first-ever No. 1 ranking and held the top spot in the polls for 12 weeks during the season.
-UVa's pitching staff posted a 3.89 team ERA, which ranked 18th nationally.
+UVA's pitching staff posted a 3.89 team ERA, which ranked 18th nationally.
 Kevin Arico led the nation in saves with 18, tying the ACC single-season record in the process.
 Arico and Hultzen each were named First-Team All-Americans.
 After the season four Cavaliers (Arico, Neal Davis, Robert Morey, Wilson) were selected in the MLB Draft.

 Behind one of the top pitching staffs in the nation in 2009, Virginia won 49 games and earned the program's first-ever trip to the College World Series.
-UVa's pitchers were sensational in the road to Omaha, posting a 1.45 ERA in the regional and super regional.
+UVA's pitchers were sensational in the road to Omaha, posting a 1.45 ERA in the regional and super regional.
 In the NCAA Irvine Regional, Virginia pitchers allowed just two earned runs - the fewest earned runs allowed in NCAA regional play since the tournament expanded to its current 64-team format in 1999.

 The Cavaliers set a then-school record for strikeouts in 2009 with 593.
-UVa ranked third nationally in ERA (3.23) and fewest hits allowed per nine innings (7.97), seventh in strikeouts and 18th in fewest walks allowed per nine innings (2.93).
-Following the season, four UVa pitchers (Andrew Carraway, Jeff Lorick, Matt Packer, Robert Poutier) were selected in the MLB Draft.
+UVA ranked third nationally in ERA (3.23) and fewest hits allowed per nine innings (7.97), seventh in strikeouts and 18th in fewest walks allowed per nine innings (2.93).
+Following the season, four UVA pitchers (Andrew Carraway, Jeff Lorick, Matt Packer, Robert Poutier) were selected in the MLB Draft.

 In 2008, Virginia recorded a 3.83 ERA, which ranked 11th nationally.
 Closer Michael Schwimer tied the single-season Virginia saves record with 14 en route to All-America laurels.
 Senior starting pitcher Pat McAnaney was lauded with Second-Team All-ACC honors.
-Jacob Thompson set the Virginia career wins record with 27, and Matt Packer led all Division I pitchers with a 1.14 ERA to become just the second UVa pitcher to lead the nation in ERA.
+Jacob Thompson set the Virginia career wins record with 27, and Matt Packer led all Division I pitchers with a 1.14 ERA to become just the second UVA pitcher to lead the nation in ERA.

 In 2007 the Cavaliers posted an ACC-best 2.81 team ERA with nine shutouts.
 Kuhn was instrumental in Thompson recording one of best seasons ever for a Virginia pitcher.
 Thompson went 11-0 with a 1.50 ERA, was a consensus first-team All-American and All-ACC and was named a finalist for the Roger Clemens Award.
 He also earned a spot on the U.S. National Team.
 With 11 saves, Casey Lambert became the ACC's all-time leader in saves (43) and finished sixth in NCAA history in saves.

 In 2006, Kuhn guided his staff to an ACC-best 3.04 team ERA.
 Sean Doolittle (11-2) and Thompson (10-4) earned All-ACC honors, becoming the first Cavalier tandem to win at least 10 games in a single season.
 Doolittle was named a consensus second-team All-American and ACC Player of the Year.
 He was a finalist for the Brooks Wallace Award, given to the nation's top player.
 Thompson was named a freshman All-American.
-Senior Mike Ballard had his best season, going 9-3 and becoming just the second pitcher in UVa history to throw a no-hitter (vs. Boston College).
+Senior Mike Ballard had his best season, going 9-3 and becoming just the second pitcher in UVA history to throw a no-hitter (vs. Boston College).
 Ballard was a 14th-round draft pick of the Texas Rangers, while Lambert posted his third straight 10-save campaign.

 In 2005, Kuhn guided the Virginia staff to a league-best 2.74 team ERA and 11 shutouts.
-Opponents hit just .232 against UVa pitchers.
+Opponents hit just .232 against UVA pitchers.
 Jeff Kamrath was named to the All-ACC First Team.
-Lambert earned a UVa single-season record 14 saves.
+Lambert earned a UVA single-season record 14 saves.
 Two starters were drafted in the 2005 MLB Draft as Matt Avery was a ninth-round pick of the Chicago Cubs while Kamrath was selected in the 11th round by Tampa Bay.

 Kuhn's 2004 pitching staff led the ACC in ERA in league play and finished 15th nationally (3.63) while also pacing the ACC in fewest walks allowed.
 Kuhn was integral in the development of Andrew Dobies, a third-round draft pick of the Boston Red Sox and Joe Koshansky, a sixth-round pick of the Colorado Rockies.
 Koshansky was named the school's first-ever ACC Player of the Year.
 As a freshman, Lambert tied the then-school record for most saves in a single season (8) and finished second in the ACC in ERA (2.54).